-- The open space to be retained on site should be maintained as open space in perpetuity with a minimal level of public access to the river being provided. - 2.
-A Landscape and Ecological Management Plan (LEMP) is required as part of any development proposal.
+- The open space to be retained on site should be maintained as open space in perpetuity.
+The focus of public access should be linking with the existing footpath to the east rather than providing easy and direct access to the river. - 2.
+A Landscape and Ecological Management Plan11 (LEMP) is required as part of any development proposal.
 The LEMP should aim to enhance biodiversity and to ensure that both the open space and the sensitive interface with the river are maintained appropriately for people and wildlife in perpetuity.